kieferhax/Quality-Assurance-Engineering-Road-Map/Week 1-2: Test Strategy and Planning/ISTQB Foundation Level Certification Prep/ISTQB Foundation Level Certification Exam Preparation - Section 3.md

     - The author

 10) In a formal review, reviewers are each assigned a focus so that:
-    i.
-We exploit individuals' expertise
+    - We exploit individuals' expertise
-    iv.
-Responsibilities are defined clearly
+    - Responsibilities are defined clearly
-    v.
-Each has a smaller task
+    - Each has a smaller task

 11)  Static analysis can detect which of the following more easily than dynamic testing?
     - Parameter type mismatches